 To date, I have designed and instructed several classes that focus on questions of socio-environmental justice, human rights, development, and political ecology.
 My experience spans lecture courses like Drug Wars and Oil Fortunes in Latin America, advanced seminars such as Human Rights in Latin America, in addition to Power, Politics, and Deforestation in Brazil for graduate students.
 I have also lectured for large, introductory courses.
 I employ problem-oriented case studies and assignments to maximize student learning in my classes.

-- Infrastructure, environment, and society: Critical development geographies
+- Infrastructure, environment, and society: Critical geographies of social-environmental relations

 - A graduate seminar.
 The University of Florida (Fall 2019).

-- Indigenous rights, environmental justice, and development in Abya Yala (Latin America).
+- Indigenous politics, environmental justice, and development in Abya Yala (Latin America).

 - A graduate seminar.
 The University of Florida (Spring 2019).